 Even with Indian visa, travel to certain parts of the country is prohibited.
 If you would like to travel to any of those areas, you would need to get Protected Area Permit.

-Effective May 21, 2014, Indian Embassy and Consulates in the USA have outsourced the visa collection and delivery processing to Cox & Kings Global Services.
+Effective November 2, 2020, Indian Embassy and Consulates in the USA have outsourced the visa collection and delivery processing to VFS Global.

 Please note that this outsourcing is not for everything.
 Indian Embassy and Consulates still handle the following themselves: